 Independence.
 How is your child adjusting to school?
 How does he or she react when you leave?
 (Some anxiety is normal.
 This should subside over time, as the child becomes more independent.)

 Healthy eating and activity are two important keys to a healthy future.
 It’s not too early to start teaching your child healthy habits that will last a lifetime.
 Here are some things you can do:

 Limit juice and sports drinks.
-These — even pure fruit juice — have a lot of sugar, which leads to unhealthy weight gain and tooth decay.
+These drinks — even pure fruit juice — have too much sugar, which leads to unhealthy weight gain and tooth decay.
 Water and low-fat or nonfat milk are best to drink.
 Limit juice to a small glass of 100% juice each day, such as during a meal.

 Don’t serve soda.
 It’s healthiest not to let your child have soda.
 If you do allow soda, save it for very special occasions.

 Offer nutritious foods.
 Keep a variety of healthy foods on hand for snacks, such as fresh fruits and vegetables, lean meats, and whole grains.
-Foods like french fries, candy, and snack foods should only be served once in a while.
+Foods like French fries, candy, and snack foods should only be served rarely.

 Serve child-sized portions.
 Children don’t need as much food as adults.
 Serve your child portions that make sense for his or her age.
 Let your child stop eating when he or she is full.
 If the child is still hungry after a meal, offer more vegetables or fruit.
 It's OK to put limits on how much your child eats.

 Limit “screen time” to 1 hour to 2 hours each day.
 This includes TV watching, computer use, and video games.

 Take your child to the dentist at least twice a year for teeth cleaning and a checkup.

 When riding a bike, your child should wear a helmet with the strap fastened.
-While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, as well as a helmet.
+While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, and a helmet.